 Results under her tenure as CEO of PepsiCo speak for themselves.
 PepsiCo’s revenue grew from $35 billion in 2006 to $63.5 billion in 2017 and by the end of last year, total shareholder return was 162 percent.She introduced the Performance with Purpose vision, an initiative to drive long-term growth while leaving a positive imprint on society and the environment.
-Indra steps down next month as CEO, leaving behind a company that is well positioned for the future.
+Indra stepped down October 2018 as CEO, and left behind a company that is well positioned for the future.

 But do you know how she navigated the challenges she faced as CEO?
 Indra opened up about her life and leadership journey during an interview on a recent oGoLead podcast.

 Indra’s success is rooted in the way she leads.
 Learning from her example can help anyone become a leader people are excited to follow.

 When taking on a new role, it’s important to create a vision and share it with those you lead.
 After all, it’s a lot easier to get somewhere if you know where you’re headed.
 This is exactly what Indra did when she transitioned from CFO to CEO of PepsiCo.